microsoft/coyote/docs/_learn/get-started/install.md

 powershell -f .\Scripts\create-nuget-packages.ps1
 ```

-Now you can rebuild the samples and so long as the `Common\version.props` file contains the same version in both `Coyote` and `CoyoteSamples` then it will pick up your newly created NuGet package and use that.
+Now you can rebuild the samples and so long as the `Common\version.props` file contains the same version in both `coyote` and `coyote-samples` then it will pick up your newly created NuGet package and use that.
 Note: this can make debugging into the Coyote runtime possible.

-Now you are ready to [start using Coyote](/Coyote/learn/get-started/using-coyote).
+Now you are ready to [start using Coyote](/coyote/learn/get-started/using-coyote).